Scheme of Delegation

 The Governance Structure Swale Academies Trust is set out in the following diagram:

-Swale Academies Trust is a company limited by guarantee and a charitable trust.
+Swale Academies Trust is a company limited by guarantee and an exempt charity.
 Responsibility for the academies that make up the trust and for the funds granted by Parliament for providing education in those academies is entrusted to the Board of Trustees.
 These Trustees are also Directors of the company.
-The details of the Members of the Company and of the Board of Trustees is shown in diagram.
+The details of the Members of the Company and of the Board of Trustees is shown in diagram above.

 Chairman of the Board, Swale Academies Trust Mr Paul Goodson